dexlan-dev/Cube-Singleplayer/README.md

 ## 💻 created with C++
 * does not use JSON files
 * "game.exe" and "Game222.cpp" have SFML lib

+## 🌀 create mods in level code
 * you can create your own mods with this game
+* but dont create a virus
+* you can create mod and public this is mod onto Github

 ## ✅ security and safety
 * do not be alarmed if Windows stopped exe file